Stock Analysis on Net

 Changes in operating assets and liabilities

-Adjustments to reconcile net income (loss) to operating activities
+Adjustments to reconcile net income (koss) to net cash provided by operating activities

 Net cash provided by operating activities